 What I didn’t realize, however, is that I was lively largely through my own strength and sufficiency, rather than through the power of the Gospel.
-Much of this is perhaps the process of sanctification we go through when we grow up in the faith, without experiencing the darkness of life that those coming from outside the church might know before surrendering to Christ.
+Much of this is the process of sanctification we go through when we grow up in the faith, without experiencing the darkness of life that those coming from outside the church might know before surrendering to Christ.
 For me, my misunderstanding of the Gospel centered on the fact that I really didn’t need God that much, and I didn’t know it.
 I knew all the right answers, I knew how to please my parents, teachers, and ministry leaders.
-But without a knowledge of my desperate and real need for Christ, doing all the right things could only fuel me for so long…and it fueled me until I woke up to the fact that life could be too much for even me, that there would be a limit to my ability to overcome and succeed.
+But without a knowledge of my desperate and real need for Christ, doing all the right things could only fuel me for so long…and it fueled me until I woke up to the fact that life could be too much for me, that there would be a limit to my ability to overcome and succeed.

 I hope what God has been faithful to grow within me will encourage you to be open to His grace, rather than insistent on doing life on your own.
 I also hope you will be inspired to learn about self-care that is based on the Gospel, not on our own strength, which can actually lead to idolatry of self, rather than worship of God.
 There is no perfect system to genuine, compassionate self-care, but slowly accepting that gift of grace has ushered me into deeper connection with God and a fuller understanding of the Gospel.
 Because I am created in the image of God, I can choose to care for this temple, my body, in which He dwells.
 I do that not because it makes me more righteous, but rather through faith in His Son, I am already righteous.
-His love for me through Christ frees me to accept grace for myself, grace that empowers me to care for my body + mind + soul, grace that empowers me to encourage that in others, and grace that picks me back up when I get it all wrong (because I do, often.)
+His love for me through Christ frees me to accept grace for myself, grace that empowers me to care for my body + mind + soul, grace that empowers me to encourage that in others, and grace that picks me back up when I fail (because we all do!)

 And while God does not guarantee physical, emotional, or spiritual healing this side of heaven, we are called to pick up our mat, responsible to do what is within our power to care for ourselves.
 Choosing to care for ourselves is an act of faith and obedience that fosters deeper connection with God, ourselves, and loved ones, but something many of us neglect, to our detriment.
 And depending on the day, I fall in that category too!
 I certainly have not ‘arrived’, but am thankful to be aware of the battle of living under the law vs. grace, and how this affects our self-care.